utiasASRL/my580-experiments/README.md

 # Myhal580 dataset

+Software stack for recording stereo camera datasets in Myhal 580 with Vicon ground truth and apriltags.

+## Local install instructions

+Can either use docker (see below), or a local install of robostack (ros environment that comes with nice python integrations)

+- install ros-humble-desktop using the [instructions](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html)
+- install ros-dev-tools

-## Install intructions
+## Docker install intructions

-We use docker for running ros.
+You can also use docker for running ros.

 Current pipeline to install the hierarchy of docker images.

 ```
-make build-zed-compiled # Compiles zed ros libraries
+make build-zed-compiled
-make build-overlay # builds overlay
+make build-overlay
 ```

 ## Vicon instructions

-To create a new object, Press ALT and select all markers part of the object
+- To create a new object, Press ALT and select all markers part of the object
+- Need to create one object for the camera rig, and one object for all the apriltag markers.
+- Export the apriltag markers as a vsk file in the end of the trial.
+This will be used to get the individual marker locations (cannot be recovered from the gt poses published in ros)

 ## Running instructions

 For default running, just run
 ```